-In September 2020, Azerbaijan initiated a new wave of deadly violence in the region, launching massive military attacks amidst an unprecedented global pandemic in an attempt to resolve the Nagorno-Karabakh conflict by force.
-Despite Azerbaijan's efforts to offer justifications for its large-scale military aggression in September-November 2020, it was in reality the product of an intentional decision to walk away from negotiations and to begin a war, exposing the lives of thousands of people to imminent existential danger.
+In September 2020, Azerbaijan initiated a new wave of deadly violence in the region, launching massive military attacks amid an unprecedented global pandemic in an attempt to resolve the Nagorno-Karabakh conflict by force.
+Despite Azerbaijan’s efforts to offer justifications for its large-scale military aggression in September–November 2020, it was in reality the product of an intentional decision to walk away from negotiations and to begin a war, exposing the lives of thousands of people to imminent existential danger.

 Azerbaijan’s large-scale military attacks against the territorial integrity of Armenia in September 2022 targeted densely populated areas and civilian infrastructure.
-The Azerbaijani military captured, tortured and executed female members of the Armenian military personnel, while videos of such despicable war crimes continue to be cheered and extensively celebrated over the Azerbaijani social networks.
+The Azerbaijani military captured, tortured and executed female members of the Armenian military personnel, while videos of such despicable war crimes continue to be cheered and extensively celebrated over Azerbaijani social networks.

-The destabilizing actions of Azerbaijan, the ongoing blockade of Lachin Corridor - the only humanitarian lifeline connecting Nagorno-Karabakh to the outer world - accompanied by territorial claims, military threats and incendiary rhetoric against Armenia and the Armenian people, only serve to undermine the efforts aimed at de-escalating the situation and at finding solutions to sustainable peace in the region.
+The destabilizing actions of Azerbaijan and the ongoing blockade of the Lachin corridor – the only humanitarian lifeline connecting Nagorno-Karabakh to the outer world – accompanied by territorial claims, military threats and incendiary rhetoric against Armenia and the Armenian people, only serve to undermine the efforts aimed at de-escalating the situation and at finding solutions to sustainable peace in the region.

-Strengthening adherence to the norms and principles of the international law is vital for the promotion of justice, accountability and rule of law.
+Strengthening adherence to the norms and principles of international law is vital for the promotion of justice, accountability and the rule of law.
 It is long overdue for Azerbaijan to reject the aggressive, violent conduct in the region and commit, instead, to the full and unconditional implementation of the existing legal obligations, including those stemming from the legally binding orders issued by the International Court of Justice at the request of Armenia in 2021 and 2023, respectively.

-I kindly ask that the present letter be circulated as a document of the 77th session of the General Assembly, under agenda items 30 [Prevention of armed conflict], 66 [Elimination of racism, racial discrimination, xenophobia and related intolerance], 67 [Rights of peoples to self-determination], 68 [Promotion and protection of human rights], 73 [Responsibility of States for internationally wrongful acts], 84 [The rule of law at the national and international levels] and 132 [The responsibility to protect and the prevention of genocide, war crimes, ethnic cleansing and crimes against humanity] and of the Security Council.
+I kindly ask that the present letter be circulated as a document of the General Assembly, under agenda items 30, 66, 67, 68, 73, 84 and 132, and of the Security Council.

-MHER MARGARYAN
+(Signed) Mher Margaryan

+Ambassador

-Ambassador, Permanent Representative
+Permanent Representative

+_______________